janrembold/jquery-responsive-image/README.md

 #### `attributes` (default: `['title', 'alt', 'class', 'width', 'height']`)

 These attributes are set to the generated responsive image tag.
 See Attributes-Section below for detailed information.

+#### `preload` (default: `false`)

+Preload images before loading them into the DOM.
+Default is immediate loading of images.

+#### `autoSetDpr` (default: `false`)

+Multiply the device pixel ratio to the calculated width of viewport or container.
+If enabled this adds retina support by default without the need for data-min-dpr attributes.

 #### `onGetWidth` (default: `null`)